HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 viewer.add_labels(eroded_mask, name = f'eroded ball {radius}')
 ```

+Note that larger radius values will take longer to run on your computer.
+Keep
+your radius values <= 10.

 :::::::::::::::::::::::::solution
 To test different values of radius, you can assign a different value to
 radius, e.g. `radius = 5` and rerun the last two lines from above.
 Or